Tossan99/flag-quiz/README.md

 ### Code Used

-During the development of the Java Script behind parts of the website i took inspiration from two different tutorials of how to make the engaine of the quiz.
+During the development of the Java Script behind parts of the website i took inspiration from two different tutorial to make the engaine of the quiz.

 [Tutorial 1](https://www.youtube.com/watch?v=riDzcEQbX6k) and [Tutorial 2](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1571s).